zx80/flask-simple-auth/README.md

 user can edit their own data but not those of others.

-Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which scheme is being used, so switching between schemes only impacts the configuration, *not* the application code.
+Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which authentication scheme is being used, so switching between schemes only impacts the configuration, *not* the application code.